Options to help repay your student loans are listed below.

 How Payments Are Applied

-are automatically deducted from your account.
+are automatically deducted from your checking or savings account.
 You may get an interest rate

 reduction with EFT.